Santa Ana, El Salvador

 On October 1, 2005, Don Fernando Lima, owner of Finca Santa Elena, was gearing up for another coffee harvest when the Santa Ana Volcano erupted for the first time in 101 years, spewing ash and rock all over the eastern side of the volcano where his farm is located.

 Not only is Santa Elena situated on the side that was the most affected by the eruption, it is one of the highest-elevation coffee farms in the region—making matters worse.
 Located just a few hundred meters below the crater of the volcano, Finca Santa Elena was devastated.
 Santa Elena lost more than 97 percent of its harvest that year, and it took five years for the farm to fully recover.
 Faced with an enormous challenge, Don Fernando realized that the devastation also gave him an opportunity to regroup and make Finca Santa Elena better.

-We started buying the coffee from Santa Elena in 2009–2010, one of the first harvests years the farm had fully recuperated and were immediately impressed, but over the years Santa Elena has continue to implement better and better quality practices.
-They have built an impressive area for raised bed drying based on some feedback from us and even implemented fermentation and processing techniques for some of the selections we have bought over the years.
-This year, the Pacamara variety from the farm has been by far our favorite—and luckily produced more than ever.
-We loved this coffee so such that we ended up airfreighting it in to get it on our menu as soon as we could.
+We started buying coffee from Finca Santa Elena in 2009–2010.
+It was one of the first harvest year that the farm had fully recovered, and we were immediately impressed.
+Over the years, Santa Elena has continued to improve—implementing better and better quality practices.
+They built an impressive area for raised-bed drying based on feedback from us and even implemented fermentation and processing techniques for some of the selections we have bought over the years.